bplus-group/mdi_ros_bridge/README.md

 - __mdi_daq_converter__<br>
 Provides the facilities to convert raw DAQ frames into ROS2 compatible images.
 Currently only YUV422-8bit is supported, tough.
 However feel free to add other conversions.

+- __mdi_dummy_pub__<br>
+For development purposes this publisher reads a dump of a DAQ Frame and publishes it over and over.
+It is basically a modification of the _mdi_nodelet_ for offline use.

 - __mdi_node__<br>
 Contains the ROS2 wrapper implementation around the MDI Rx API as a seperate ROS2 Node.